Homebrew/gsoc/README.md

 ### Modernize haskell formulae build experience
 #### Skills Required: Haskell, Cabal, Stack
 #### Mentor: @chenrui333
-#### Difficulty: Medium
+#### Difficulty: Hard
-Historically, Haskell formulae was built with Cabal, unfortunately, the build suffers the reproducibility issue, also with the time passing, [Most Haskell formulas do not build from source anymore](https://github.com/Homebrew/homebrew-core/issues/48604), this project is trying to Homebrew's Haskell formulae build experience.
+Historically, Homebrew built packages written in Haskell using Cabal.
+Over time, this has suffered from reproducibility issues, and [many packages no longer build from source](https://github.com/Homebrew/homebrew-core/issues/48604).
+This project will improve Homebrew's Haskell formulae build experience by switching to a Stack-based workflow.

-If time permits, we might also want to spread the love and help more upstream repos to adopt the modern build system.
+Expected outcome: Move to a Stack-based build system for Haskell formulae.

-Expected outcome: Move to Stack-based build system for haskell formulae.
+Stretch goal: Help an upstream project to adopt the modern build system.

 ### Optimise formula and resource download ordering
 #### Skills Required: Ruby, Homebrew usage, basic HTTP download knowledge